jorgeglezlopez/spark-arff-data-source/README.md

 The data source API provides an extensible framework to read and write data to and from a wide range of different data sources and various formats.
 Spark encapsulates the support to read data from external storage systems like files, Hive tables and JDBC databases through [**DataFrameReader**](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.DataFrameReader) interface.
 The built-in data sources use this interface to receive the data, which is then processed following the specified format and transform it into a DataFrame.

-The ARFF data source relies on the DataFrameReader to read the data, and provides the processing of the information readed to create a DataFrame.
+The ARFF data source relies on the DataFrameReader to read the data and provides the processing of the information needed to create a DataFrame.
 The following class diagram presents the structure of the project:

 INSERT DIAGRAM HERE!